nexdatas/writer/README.rst

 	  $ apt-get install python-nxsrecselector nxselector python-sardana-nxsrecorder

-for component selector and Sardana related packages.
+for Component Selector and Sardana related packages.

 -------------------------
 Installation from sources